Travel

 Planning to drive further north up the coast of California?
 Read “Fun Things to Do with Kids in the Bay Area.”

-This article won an award from San Diego Press Club!
+The "Central Coast" part of this article won an award from San Diego Press Club!
 Lisa Gipson received Third Place in the Domestic Travel category.
 See all of San Diego Family's awards HERE.

 Visit Dana Point: A Fun Family Getaway from San Diego